 It’s not possible to generalize about chair height preferences because everyone is different, though the standard seat height of a chair seat can be described in several ways.

-In North America, the standard desk height is 29 inches, however, there’s no standard office chair height.
-Different office chairs have different desk chair height ranges, but if you measure from the seat to the floor, the typical computer chair height range is 16 to 21 inches.
+In North America, the standard desk height is 29", however, there’s no standard chair height.
+Different office chairs have different average chair height ranges, but if you measure from the seat to the floor, the typical computer chair height range is 16" to 21".